gabrielgt/EvergineDocs/manual/graphics/index.md

 ---
 ![Graphics](images/graphics.jpg)

-Evergine offers a wide variety of graphics features as well as solid renderer.
+Evergine's graphics features let you control the appearance of your applications and are highly-customizable.
+You can use Evergine's graphics features to create beautiful, optimized graphics across a range of platforms, from mobile, portable XR headset to desktop.

 This section explains how to use Evergine for graphics and rendering.

 ## In this section
 * [Rendering overview](rendering_overview.md)